 Cute Belly Button

 Nothing says tummy tuck like an unattractive belly button.
 One of the Major Keys to a good tummy tuck result is a cute belly button.
 There are several tricks that I use to create a cute belly button, but the end result should be an "innie" with a nice funnel shape and slight hooding of the upper portion.
 Don't fear a tummy tuck because of an ugly belly button.
 I will help you get you a flat tummy without any evidence of plastic surgery.
+The best tummy tuck Orlando has to offer does just that, gives you beautiful, natural looking results without looking like you "had work done".

 An ugly belly button is a total giveaway that you’ve had a tummy tuck.
 I use several additional techniques when creating a belly button to make sure it’s cute and that the scar is hidden and tucked away.